 Huntingtower Castle becomes even more beautiful as the year draws to a close.
 As winter shortens the days, at around midday you can see the sun create shadowy effects on the walls that look almost magical.
 The painted ceiling at Huntingtower is also well worth a visit.

-Be sure to read the story of the Maiden’s Leap before, and imagine the young lovers looking at each other from opposite towers.
+Be sure to read the story of the Maiden’s Leap before you go, and imagine the young lovers looking at each other from opposite towers.

 3. A peaceful abbey